RhysPrograms/JavaScript-From-Zero-to-Expert/TheOdinProject/COMMAND-LINE.md

 1. The Asterisk (*): The (*) wildcard represents any number of unknown characters.
 This is useful when searching for documents or files but only remembering a part of its name.
 2. The Question Mark (?): The (?) wildcard represents only one unknown character.
 This is useful when you have a list of similarly named files and unsure of a few characters.
 3. The Bracketed Characters ([ ]): The ([ ]) wildcard – the 3rd bracket and not the 1st bracket – is used to match any occurrences of characters defined inside the brackets.
 This option is handy when dealing with uppercase and lowercase files, as we will see later.

+### Pipes and Filters

+`$ cat`
+Cat is short for concatenate.
+This command displays the contents of one or more files without having to open the file for editing.
+It has the disadvantage that it always dumps the whole file onto your screen.
+More useful in practice is the command less (e.g. less lengths.txt).
+This displays a screenful of the file, and then stops.
+You can go forward one screenful by pressing the spacebar, or back one by pressing b.
+Press q to quit.

+`$ sort -n lengths.txt`
+- sort command to sort the contents of the lengths.txt file.
+- -n option specifies a numerical rather than an alphanumerical sort.

+Using -n 1 with head tells it that we only want the first line of the file; -n 20 would get the first 20, and so on.

+`$ sort -n lengths.txt > sorted-lengths.txt`
+We can put the sorted list of lines in another temporary file called sorted-lengths.txt by putting > sorted-lengths.txt after the command, just as we used > lengths.txt to put the output of wc (word-count) into lengths.txt.

+`$ echo hello >> testfile02.txt`
+We see from the second example that the >> operator also writes ‘hello’ to a file (in this case testfile02.txt), but appends the string to the file if it already exists (i.e. when we run it for the second time).

+`$ head -n 1 sorted-lengths.txt`
+Using -n 1 with head tells it that we only want the first line of the file; -n 20 would get the first 20, and so on.

+`$ tail -n sorted-lengths.txt`
+tail is similar, but prints lines from the end of a file instead.

+`$ |`
+The vertical bar, |, between the two commands is called a pipe.
+It tells the shell that we want to use the output of the command on the left as the input to the command on the right.

+`$ wc -l *.pdb | sort -n | head -n 1`
+Nothing prevents us from chaining pipes consecutively.
+We can for example send the output of wc directly to sort, and then send the resulting output to head.
+This removes the need for any intermediate files.

+a filter is a program like wc or sort that transforms a stream of input into a stream of output.
+Almost all of the standard Unix tools can work this way.
+Unless told to do otherwise, they read from standard input, do something with what they’ve read, and write to standard output.